moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-Assuming the code was right before, this doesn’t change it’s behavior
+Assuming the code was right before, this doesn’t change its behavior
 at all.
 And because each `if` statement contained a `return` clause,
 we know for certain that as soon as one of the test conditions was
 true it would return from the function and the other `if` statements